-Additional responses to Councillors' questions will be shared as they become available.
+We are working on additional responses to Councillors questions and will share as soon as possible.
 Please continue to send any questions you may have.

 Best, Paul

 Paul Mochrie (he/him)

 City Manager

 City of Vancouver

 paul.mochrie@vancouver.ca